 The Tenkan Sen is a measure of the average of a price’s highest high and lowest low for the previous 9 periods.

 It is not a simple moving average over the prior 9 periods, as some contend.

 The philosophy behind the Tenkan Sen measurement is that the average of closing prices over a period is less valuable than the average of price extremes.

 By following this method, the concept of equilibrium is introduced to technical chartists when using Ichimoku.

 How we use Tenkan Sen in Gunbot strategy Tenkan

-- – If the price goes against the entry price we dca based in our DCA_SPREAD and trail tenkan till is below the body of the candle or above the body of the candle depending if we’re long or short.
+- – If the price goes against the entry price, we DCA based in our DCA_SPREAD and trail tenkan till is below the body of the candle or above the body of the candle depending if we’re long or short.

-you can see below an example of a complete starting a short above the Kumo and ending below the Kumo.
+Below is an example of a complete starting a short above the Kumo and ending below the Kumo.